-AUTHORITY: §§ 1 and 3, NRS 439.200 and 441A.120 and section 1 of Senate Bill No. 211, chapter 485, Statutes of Nevada 2021, at page 3138 (NRS 441A.315); §§ 2 and 4-15, NRS 439.200 and 441A.120.
+AUTHORITY: §§ 1 and 3, NRS 439.200, 441A.120 and 441A.315; §§ 2 and 4-15, NRS 439.200 and 441A.120.

 A REGULATION relating to public health; prescribing procedures concerning testing for sexually transmitted diseases; removing certain duplicative references to acquired immune deficiency syndrome; updating references to certain publications; and providing other matters properly relating thereto.